Fares, routeing and timetable data

 In this section, you can find out about and request regular feeds of fares, timetable and routeing data, providing you accept the associated terms and conditions, which are designed to protect the integrity of the data and ensure that it is used accurately.

 Please note that fares, timetable and routeing data is of a technical nature, and you will require a good level of computer skills in order to be able to process the data.

-If you are interested in downloading data for use in proof of concept or development work, then you can access timetable data (not including real time train running information) which is updated on a weekly basis, and fares data that is updated three times a year, by going to our Rail industry data website where you can find details of how to do this and the associated terms and conditions.
+If you are interested in downloading data for use in proof of concept or development work, then you can access timetable data (not including real time train running information) which is updated on a weekly basis, and fares data that is updated three times a year, by going to the National Rail Data Portal where you can find details of how to do this and the associated terms and conditions.

 RDG data licence

 If you want to receive regular feeds of data (fares, timetable and/or routeing) then you are required to sign a RDG data licence, which sets out the conditions you must comply with, including, but not limited to using the data accurately, impartially and in a professional manner.
 In addition, you will also be required to comply with any subsequent instructions, procedures or standards issued by RDG relating to the use of the data.

 A template of the licence can be found at: RDG data licence template